krishnaraja19/etraveli/refactoring-java/README.md

 3.Properties
-I have a property file and it is used to get the constant values. we change the values easily and avoid to touch the code when ypur going to change the value.
+I have a property file and it is used to get the constant values. we can change the values easily and avoid touching the code If you want to change the value.
+4. Please add the below mentioned jar file into the build path. commons-lang3-3.11.jar

 Features:
-1. Maintain the SOLID principles in this java test.
+1. Maintained the SOLID principles in this java test.
-2. Using custom exception to get valid inputs and maintain program flow.
+2. Using custom exception to get valid inputs and maintained program flow.